 The Ambassador of Equatorial Guinea to the United Kingdom, Mrs. Mari-Cruz Evuna Andeme, attended the 3rd Afro-Arab Summit in Kuwait City, from November 14-20, 2013, under the theme ‘Partners in Development and Investment’.
-The Ambassador at the Summit

 The Summit kicked off on November 14th, and was attended by 71 delegations from nations and international organizations, with the presence of over 34 Heads of State, to discuss relations between both regions and topics that proved the relevance of such gatherings, through the adoption of a declaration on Palestine, among others.